Emanuel Ax, piano

 Emanuel Ax

 Born to Polish parents in what is today Lviv, Ukraine, Emanuel Ax moved to Winnipeg, Canada, with his family when he was a young boy.
-Mr. Ax made his New York debut in the Young Concert Artists Series, and in 1974 won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
+Ax made his New York debut in the Young Concert Artists Series, and in 1974 won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
 In 1975 he won the Michaels Award of Young Concert Artists, followed four years later by the Avery Fisher Prize.

 “Ax’s plush tone and intense focus creates the sensation of floating in air and yet being somehow rooted to the earth.
 Time feels as though it stood still and yet the piece seemed to be over in an instant.
 I can explain none of this.
 The experience was exceptional.” —The Los Angeles Times